csalazar24/ReceiptProcessor/README.md

 # Receipt Processor

-Receipt Processor is a Spring Boot application that processes receipts by applying business rules to calculate points.
+Receipt Processor is a Java Spring Boot application that processes receipts by applying business rules to calculate points.
 It provides a RESTful API for submitting receipts, processing them, and retrieving the awarded points.

 ## Table of Contents